ADAM0912/An-empirical-generalization-metric-for-deep-networks/README.md

 Benchmarking Test for deep network generalization

-This repo covers an implementation for the Generalisation Benchmarking Test for Deep Networks, using CIFAR as an example.
+This repo covers an implementation for the Paper An empirical generalization metric to benchmark deep networks, using CIFAR as an example.

+## Introduction of the benchmark
+Currently, most efforts to estimate the generalization error bounds are enduring, there is a growing interest in intuitive metrics to measure generalization capacity experimentally.
+This is not only a practical request, and also important for theoretical research.
+This is because theoretical estimations must be verified in practice.
+Particularly, there is a lack of research on benchmarking various deep network generalisation capacity and verifying theoretical estimations.
+This paper aims to introduce an empirical generalization metric for benchmarking various deep networks, and proposes a novel testbed for verifying theoretical estimations.
+Our observation underscores that a deep network's generalization capacity in classical classification scenarios hinges on both classification accuracy and the diversity of unseen data.
+The proposed metric system can quantify model accuracy and data diversity, offering an intuitive and quantitative assessment, that is, trade-off point.
+Moreover, we compare our empirical metric with the existing generalization estimations through our benchmarking testbed.
+Unfortunately, most of the available generalization estimations don't align with the practical measurements using our proposed empirical metric.
 The illustration of Benchmarking bed is shown below:
 <p align="center">
   <img src="figures/benchbed.png" width="700">
 </p>

 ## Installation
 To set up the environment: